The Dani people of Papua is one of the most populous tribes in Irian Jaya’s complex tradition and social system are interesting topics to learn.

 The Legendary War between Dani, Lani, and Yali Tribe

 The popular Baliem Festival is held to defend each tribe from theft or raid.
-Originally, it is more like a show of power between the tribes rather than to kill each other.
+Originally, it is more like a show of power between the tribes rather than killing each other.
 Today, the purpose of warfare is to reenact the legendary war.

 The festivity of the battle is complemented by a feast of pigs and other harvests.
 On the ritual, the tribes dance and sing together in a circle.
 Visitors can also find art exhibitions and stalls that sell souvenirs and crafts.